telerik/blazor-docs/components/gantt/dependencies/editing.md

 ## Basics

-This section explains the available events that you need to use for creating and deleting the Gannt dependencies.
+This section explains the available events that you need to use for creating and deleting the Gantt dependencies.
 After that, you will find a code example.

 List of the available events: